All Episodes

 I urge people to really study this hard, read all the information you can get your hands on.

-You know, look at your own unique individual medical condition, have long conversations if you need to with your doctor uh or doctors and the medical professionals that you know in your life that you you trust and you have faith in.
+Have long conversations if you need to with your doctor or doctors and the medical professionals that you know in your life that you trust and you have faith in.

-And um, and it's available.
+And it's available.

-And again, the bar keeps getting raised and moved and shifted and changed constantly, and it gets very frustrating.
+And again, the bar keeps getting raised and moved and shifted and changed constantly.

-And and frankly, it becomes confusing for the American people, and I don't think it's fair.
+And frankly, it becomes confusing for the American people.

-They're outdoors, they're socially distanced from others.
+They're socially distanced from others.

 They've both been vaccinated.

-They have their masks on, they walk into the Carter's home, and then they're sitting around the 96-year-old former president, his 93-year-old wife on top of each other with no mask on.
+And then they're sitting around the 96-year-old former president, his 93-year-old wife on top of each other with no mask on.

-Then they leave the Carter's home, and then they have the mask on again.
+Then they leave the Carters home, and then they have the mask on again.

 And I'm like, okay, help me out here.

-Anyway, Joe explains why he's still wearing a mask indoors after Jen Saki explained why he's wearing the mask outdoors.
+Anyway, Joe explains why he's still wearing a mask indoors after Jensaki explained why he's wearing the mask outdoors.

-I'm not sure whoever nobody's ever given an explanation why he's wearing it on a Zoom call with other world leaders when I assume it's just him on the Zoom call.
+I'm not sure who ever, nobody's ever given an explanation why he's wearing it on a Zoom call with other world leaders when I assume it's just him on the Zoom call.

-Unless he has aides next to him, quickly writing him notes so he knows what to say.
+Unless he has aides next to him quickly writing him notes so he knows what to say.

 I don't know if that's happening either.